 The maple sugar is made from pure Wisconsin maple sap.
-I love making muffins for breakfast and Mark likes pecans in everything possible, so that’s how I decided on Maple Pecan Muffins.
+I love making muffins for breakfast and Mark likes pecans in everything possible, so that’s how I decided to make this maple pecan muffins recipe.

 If you enjoy cooking and baking like I do, check out their wonderful items.
 It will change your culinary world.
 Don't blame me when you become addicted to their superior products, ha ha!
 I used my favorite basic muffin recipe.
-Feel free to use yours if you prefer, and just add the natural maple flavor blend and maple sugar.
+Feel free to use yours if you prefer, and just add the natural maple flavor blend and maple sugar for this fall muffin recipe.
 Our house smelled so good as these were baking!

 2 cups white flour